deanishe/alfred-errnum/README.md

 Alfred 3 workflow to lookup macOS errors.

-Extracts errors defined in header files.
-Search by error number, and view the error name and description.
+Enter the error number to see the name and description of the error, or view the header file that defines it.

 Usage